RedisLabs/redislabs-docs/content/modules/redisearch/search-json-quickstart.md

 ```
 ### Aggregate search results

-The [`FT.AGGREGATE`](https://redis.io/commands/ft.aggregate) command lets you run a search query and modify the search results with operations such as `SORTBY`, `REDUCE`, `LIMIT`, `FILTER`, and more.
+The [`FT.AGGREGATE`](https://redis.io/commands/ft.aggregate) command lets you run a search query and modify the results with operations such as `SORTBY`, `REDUCE`, `LIMIT`, `FILTER`, and more.
 For a detailed list of available operations and examples, see [Aggregations](https://redis.io/docs/stack/search/reference/aggregations).

 You can use [JSON path]({{<relref "/modules/redisjson#redisjson-paths">}}) expressions with the `LOAD` option to run aggregations on JSON documents.
 You can use any JSON element, even elements that are not included in the index schema.

-This example uses aggregation operations to calculate a 10% price discount for each item and sorts the items from least expensive to most expensive:
+This example uses aggregation operations to calculate a 10% price discount for each item and then sorts the items from least expensive to most expensive:

 ```sh
 127.0.0.1:6379> FT.AGGREGATE itemIdx '*' LOAD 4 name $.price AS originalPrice APPLY '@originalPrice - (@originalPrice * 0.10)' AS salePrice SORTBY 2 @salePrice ASC